Cocoom/Cocoom.github.io/docs/guide/msteams-app/consult.md

 - the Personal App: my knowledge base in the headlines
-- team tabs: individual tab with a thematic thread
+- team tabs: individual tab with a thematic channel
 -

 The management of the thematic feeds is done by an Administrator in the Administration area of the personal App.